ConcordiaExoskeleton/VRExoskeletonSimulation/ProjectDesign.md

 **Interactions:**
 - A short tutorial UI is presented at the start to explain the task process.
-- The task area setup and objectives are currently TBD.
+- The task involves screwing multiple shelfs using a drill held up for an extended amount of time.
 - The scene will feature hand-based interactions focused on simulating arm fatigue tasks.
 - Trigger or grab interactions will be used as appropriate once the task is finalized.